-- 12.2.1 Joint Overview and Scrutiny Committee Composition - (a) Each Authority shall appoint 6 Councillors (being non-executive councillors) on a politically proportionate basis as its nominated members of the Joint Overview and Scrutiny Committee.
+12.2.1 Joint Overview and Scrutiny Committee - Composition

+- (a) Each Authority shall appoint 6 Councillors (being non-executive councillors) on a politically proportionate basis as its nominated members of the Joint Overview and Scrutiny Committee.
 The Councillors appointed will have full voting rights.
-The Committee may co-opt non-voting members to assist it in its functions. - (b) The political groups of each Authority may nominate up to 4 substitute members (who shall also be non-executive councillors) who shall have full voting rights. - (c) Each member of the Joint Overview and Scrutiny Committee shall comply with the Code of Conduct of their Authority when acting as a member of the Joint Overview and Scrutiny Committee. - (d) Each member of the Joint Overview and Scrutiny Committee shall serve on the Committee for as long as they are appointed to the Joint Overview and Scrutiny by the relevant Authority. - (e) Meetings of the Joint Overview and Scrutiny Committee shall be carried out on a rotational basis in alternate Authority areas. - (f) A meeting of the Joint Overview and Scrutiny will require a quorum of at least 2 members from each Authority. - (g) The Chair shall be a Councillor from the Authority other than the Authority providing the Chair of the Joint Executive Committee and shall be appointed by that authority at its annual meeting.
-The term of office and rotation of the Authority from which the Chair is appointed will rotate in synchronisation with the rotation and appointment of the Chair of the Joint Executive Committee.
+The Committee may co-opt non-voting members to assist it in its functions. - (b) The political groups of each Authority may nominate up to 4 substitute members (who shall also be non-executive councillors) who shall have full voting rights. - (c) Each member of the Joint Overview and Scrutiny Committee shall comply with the Code of Conduct of their Authority when acting as a member of the Joint Overview and Scrutiny Committee.

-- (h) The Vice-Chair shall be appointed at the annual meeting of the other Authority from that which the Chair is appointed. - (i) Meetings will be governed by the Access to Information Rules for each Authority, including public speaking and questions, and where they might differ will be those of the Authority of the Chair unless otherwise agreed between the Monitoring Officers of the two Authorities as to which of the two sets of Rules will be applied. - (j) The Joint Overview and Scrutiny Committee shall normally meet once every two months (bi-monthly) unless otherwise determined by the Joint Overview and Scrutiny. - (k) The Authority providing the Chair shall also provide the host arrangements for Democratic Services and for the Monitoring Officer to act as proper officer to the Joint Overview and Scrutiny.
-The relevant Democratic Services will send out the agenda, record minutes and arrange for the sign off of minutes in accordance with the procedure rules for the relevant Authority. - (I) The scrutiny officer function shall be a shared function between the Authorities but which shall, where required, be led by the scrutiny officer of the Authority providing the Chair. - (m) The Call-In mechanism will be affected by a request of any 3 members of the Committee of either Authority sent to the Monitoring Officer of either authority and containing details of the decision requested to be subject to call-in and the reasoning why.
+- (d) Each member of the Joint Overview and Scrutiny Committee shall serve on the Committee for as long as they are appointed to the Joint Overview and Scrutiny by the relevant Authority. - (e) Meetings of the Joint Overview and Scrutiny Committee shall be carried out on a rotational basis in alternate Authority areas. - (f) A meeting of the Joint Overview and Scrutiny will require a quorum of at least 2 members from each Authority. - (g) Each Authority shall appoint at its annual meeting one of its nominated members as Co-Chair of the Joint Overview and Scrutiny Committee. - (h) The Co-Chair from the Authority which is not hosting the Joint Executive Committee shall chair the Joint Overview and Scrutiny Committee.
+The term of office and rotation of the Authority from which the Chair is appointed will rotate in synchronisation with the rotation and appointment of the Chair of the Joint Executive Committee. - (i) The member appointed as Co-Chair for the non-hosting Authority shall act as Vice-Chair of the Joint Overview and Scrutiny Committee. - (j) Meetings will be governed by the Access to Information Rules for each Authority, including public speaking and questions, and where they might differ will be those of the Authority of the Chair unless otherwise agreed between the Monitoring Officers of the two Authorities as to which of the two sets of Rules will be applied. - (k) The Joint Overview and Scrutiny Committee shall normally meet once every two months (bi-monthly) unless otherwise determined by the Joint Overview and Scrutiny. - (I) The Authority providing the Chair shall also provide the host arrangements for Democratic Services and for the Monitoring Officer to act as proper officer to the Joint Overview and Scrutiny.
+The relevant Democratic Services will send out the agenda, record minutes and arrange for the sign off of minutes in accordance with the procedure rules for the relevant Authority. - (m) The scrutiny officer function shall be a shared function between the Authorities but which shall, where required, be led by the scrutiny officer of the Authority providing the Chair. - (n) The Call-In mechanism will be affected by a request of any 5 members of the Committee of either Authority sent to the Monitoring Officer of either authority and containing details of the decision requested to be subject to call-in and the reasoning why.
 The process will then otherwise follow the call-in criteria, procedure and meeting requirements in respect of any subsequent meeting to be held of the Joint Overview and Scrutiny Committee in accordance with the Authorities' Overview and Scrutiny Procedure Rules.
+Where the

-Where the Procedure Rules might differ, those applied will be the Overview and Scrutiny Procedure Rules of the Authority of the Chair unless otherwise agreed between the Monitoring Officers.
+Procedure Rules might differ, those applied will be the Overview and Scrutiny Procedure Rules of the Authority of the Chair unless otherwise agreed between the Monitoring Officers.